chaskiq/plain/README.md

 OPENAI_API_KEY =
 ```

-You can get a free account on the https://qdrant.tech/ there will be more providers to connect soon.
+You can get a free account on the https://qdrant.tech/.
+For other vector search please refer to langchainrb repo https://github.com/andreibondarev/langchainrb#using-vector-search-databases-

 ### Load information to Index: